Choose your language

 If collating is paramount, make sure it’s turned on in print settings.

-Why do you know all this information?
+Why do you know all this?

 We’re PaperCut, the print management software experts – that means we make it our business to make it easier for you to print, including giving you handy tips like this one.